Haghrah/haghrah.github.io/index.md

 [PyIT2FLS](https://github.com/Haghrah/PyIT2FLS) is a python toolkit for designing and simulation of Interval Type 2 Fuzzy Logic Systems (IT2 FLS).

-### Ilımğa (Not completed)
+### Ilimgha (Not completed)

-Ilımğa is a set of linguistic tools concerning the Turkic languages.
+Ilimgha is a set of linguistic tools concerning the Turkic languages.

 ### Lachin (Not completed)